Shivrastogi004/Diabetic_Retinopathy_Detection_RETINA-VISTA/README.md.txt

 The dataset used in this project can be accessed [here](#dataset-source-link).

 ## Running the Application
-The project also features a web application that allows users to upload retinal images and receive immediate predictions.
+The project also features a web application that allows users to upload retinal images and receive immediate predictions related to the severity of diabetic retinopathy.
 Follow the instructions below to set up and run the application on your local machine:
 1. Clone the repository: `git clone <repository-url>`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the application: `python app.py`